Danilo-Araujo-Silva/palindrome-tdd-bdd-example/README.md

-# Shaw and Partners Challenge 2
+# Shaw and Partners Challenge 2 - TDD and BDD with a REST API

 This project is a simple application to test if a word, phrase or number is palindrome.